ShadiestGoat/DiscordChatExporter/README.md

 > :warning: This project is out only as a beta, if you see any bugs, please make an issue :warning:

-This is a golang implemintation of a discord chat explorer i found a while back & can't find again
+This is a golang implemintation of a discord chat explorer like [this](https://github.com/Tyrrrz/DiscordChatExporter) or [this](https://github.com/mahtoid/DiscordChatExporterPy).

 ## Features